About the Lunar Program

 Why the Pole

-Connecting Ridge (89.44°S, 222.69°E), near Shackleton crater, receives approximately 89% annual solar illumination.
-Permanently Shadowed Regions immediately adjacent sit at 40 to 100 K, providing a passive cryogenic sink for radiator overflow and cold-trap condensation.
-No other location on the Moon offers this combination.
+Connecting Ridge (89.44°S, 222.69°E), near Shackleton crater, receives roughly 85 to 93% annual solar illumination.
+Permanently Shadowed Regions immediately adjacent sit at 40 to 100 K, providing a passive cryogenic sink for radiator overflow and cold-trap condensation, and a passive store for liquid oxygen at around 80 K. Few locations on the Moon offer this combination.